BDC Hamburger Icon

 When someone telecommutes, it can be easy to get lost in their work, putting them at risk of mental exhaustion.
 Help staffers define boundaries to support a healthy and sustainable work-life balance.

 In addition to creating a comfortable physical space, they need to allot time for both work and personal obligations.
-Create a “clocking in” and “clocking out” routine, so you and everyone on your team can take adequate breaks, which research has shown is an important aspect of productivity.
+Create a “clocking in” and “clocking out” routine, so you and everyone on your team can take adequate breaks.
+Research has shown breaks are an important aspect of productivity.
 You may even want to use high-quality time and attendance software to track hours.

 TipBottom line